 Rajashtan Tours Holiday Packages No.3

-Chandra Mahal:Situated inside City Palace, Jaipur.
-The Mahal was built by Maharaja Jai singh II between 1729 and 1732.
-Palace is a seven storied with marvelous paintings and ornately decorated ceilings.
-Luxury, beauty and architectural brilliance.
+Chandra Mahal:Situated inside the leviathan City Palace, the Chandra Mahal was built by Maharaja Jai Singh II.
+The magnificent palace is a seven storied citadel that is home to verdant gardens, marvelous paintings and ornately decorated ceilings.
+Luxury, beauty and architectural brilliance, Chnadra Mahal is a must visit place for anyone in Jaipur.

 City Palace Museum: Also known as Pratap Museum, located inside the complex of city .Ganesh Deori which means�Door of Lord Ganesha� is the entrance gate located inside,it has a remaekable collection of ancient sculptures, curios, antiques and inscriptions of the bygone era.

-After breakfast check out from the hotel & proceed to Jodhpur.
-Arrive in Jodhpur check in at hotel in the afternoon visit.
+After breakfast check out hotel & Departure for Jodhpur.
+Arrive in Jodhpur and check in hotel in the afternoon visit.

 Ummaid Bhawan Palace:Umaid Bhawan Palace, located at Jodhpur in Rajasthan, India, is one of the world's largest private residences.
 A part of the palace is managed by Taj Hotels.
 Named after Maharaja Umaid Singh, grandfather of the present owner Gaj Singh of the palace, this edifice has 347 rooms and serves as the principal residence of the erstwhile Jodhpur royal family.
 A part of the palace also houses a museum.